 The collaborative program between SoilVision and LANL links the robust and comprehensive FEHM control volume finite element solver with the easy to use SVOFFICE™ user interface to create a comprehensive numerical modeling package with extensive capabilities in the areas of regional groundwater modeling.
 The research and development program couples the existing SVOFFICE™ modules with their existing easy to use CAD interface and modular model design to serve as a package capable of greatly speeding model design using the FEHM solver.
 Models can be created in a matter of hours and then analyzed with the comprehensive FEHM capabilities.
 The SVOFFICE™ front end allows generation of triangular (2D) or tetrahedral (3D) meshes in full 3D space - multiple nodes per layer and pinch-outs can be modeled.
 The ACUMESH™ back end visualization provides extensive and state of the art visualization capabilities to the FEHM solver.
 Extremely large scale models of over a million nodes can be visualized and the results visualized in a simple manner or animated in the ACUMESH™ visualization engine.
 The purpose of the collaboration is to bring efficiency and speed to the model creation process for a hydrogeological control volume finite element solver proven as one of the most capable in the world.

-The use of the FEHM solver developed by Los Alamos National Labs (LANL) provides the following advantages to numerical modeling solutions:
+The use of the FEHM solver developed by Los Alamos National Laboratory (LANL) provides the following advantages to numerical modeling solutions:

 - Stable solutions of non-linear unsaturated models with high numbers of nodes